daniyyell-dev/daniyyell-dev.github.io/_posts/Threat_Hunting/2024-10-08-Analyzing-AsyncRAT-Infection-Traffic-with-SELKS.md

 ### Accessing SELKS

 Once the containers are up and running, users should point their browser to `https://your.selks.IP.here/`.
-If Portainer was installed during the setup process, users must visit `https://your.selks.IP.here:9443` to set Portainer's admin password.
+If Portainer was installed during the setup process, users must visit `https://your.selks.IP.here:9443` to set Portainer's admin password if you select portainer's during setup to main your docker.

 If the setup script fails and users believe it may be a bug, they are encouraged to [report an issue](https://github.com/StamusNetworks/SELKS/issues).
 Additionally, a manual setup process is available for reference.